hpcleuven/VscDocumentation/source/antwerp/SLURM_UAntwerp.rst

-Slurm Workload Manager is also used on the clusters at UGent (but with a wrapper that still accepts Torque job scripts with some limitations) and will also be the scheduler on the successor of the Breniac Tier-1 system.
+Slurm Workload Manager is also used on the clusters at UGent (but with a wrapper that still accepts Torque job scripts with some limitations) and will also be the scheduler on the successor of the BrENIAC Tier-1 system.

-Historically, Slurm was an acronym of **S**\imple **L**\inux **U**\tility for **Resource **M**\anagement.
+Historically, Slurm was an acronym of **S**\imple **L**\inux **U**\tility for **R**\esource **M**\anagement.
 The development started around 2002 at Lawrence Livermore National Lab as a resource manager for Linux cluster.
 Slurm has always had a very modular architecture.
-From 2008 on increasingly sophisticated scheduling plugins were added to Slurn.
+From 2008 on increasingly sophisticated scheduling plugins were added to Slurm.
 Nowadays it is used on some of the largest systems in the world.
-Slurm is completely Open Source though commercial support can be optained from SchedMD, a spin-off company of the Slurm development.
+Slurm is completely Open Source though commercial support can be obtained from SchedMD, a spin-off company of the Slurm development.